-We had a reservation at the campground, which I highly recommend, since the Twilight mayhem it’s harder to just drive up and find camping on the Olympic Peninsula, and I have spent more than one night driving from campground to campground and eventually sleeping in the car, which is a total drag.
+I highly recommend getting a reservation at the Sol Duc Campground (one of two campgrounds in Olympic National Park that you can reserve ahead of time).
+You can also reserve cabins here.
+It’s hard to show up and find camping on the Olympic Peninsula in the summer, and I have spent more than one night driving from campground to campground and eventually sleeping in the car, which is a total drag.

-The hotsprings has a coffee shop and giftshop (with an excellent book selection) and changing rooms (you can also buy swimsuits and towels just in case).
+Once you get settled into the campground (or your cabin if you go that route), then walk the half mile over to Sol Duc Hot Springs for some swimming!
+There is also a coffee shop and giftshop (with an excellent book selection) and changing rooms and showers (you can also buy swimsuits and towels just in case).
 They have four pools, one that is cold and the largest (and has lap lanes).
 Then it has three hot pools (they are not all the same temperature).
 One of them is open to kids, the other two are not.
 They are basically like big hot tubs.
 One has a fountain in it.
 While in the pools, you are surrounded by mountains and evergreen trees.
 I can’t imagine anything more pacific coast than that.
 The cost for the hot springs is $15 for adults and $11 for kids.